daniel-chris-lucas/learning/JavaScript/learnrx/README.md

 ### 09. Flatten the movieLists array into an array of video ids

 Let's start by using two nested forEach loops to collect the id of every video in the two-dimensional movieLists array.

+### 10. Implement concatAll()

+Let's add a concatAll() function to the Array type.
+The concatAll() function iterates over each sub-array in the array and collects the results in a new, flat array.

+### 11. Use map() and concatAll() to project and flatten the movieLists into an array of video ids

+Use two nested calls to map() and one call to concatAll().

+Mastering the combination of map() and concatAll() is key to effective functional programming

+### 12. Retrieve id, title, and a 150x200 box art url for every video

+Create a query that selects {id, title, boxart} for every video in the movieLists.
+This time though, the boxart property in the result will be the url of the boxart object with dimensions of 150x200px.
+Solve this problem with map(), concatAll(), and filter().